top of page

 The new still house - Image Louisville Business First Feb 2023

-Buffalo Trace distillery welcomed 470,507 visitors in 2022, compared to 293,996 visitors in pre pandemic 2019.
+Buffalo Trace distillery welcomed 470,507 visitors in 2022, compared to 293,996 visitors in pre pandemic 2019, making it the most visited distillery in the State.
 Bourbon tourism is indeed flying high in Frankfort.

 And if that isn't enough, Buffalo Trace opened their first visitor experience outside the US in May 2024.